ufosc/cli-workshop/2-fun-with-files/FILES.md

 ## Find a file

-Now say youre searching for all text files in some directory.
+Now say you're searching for all text files in some directory.
 You can use the `find` command to locate these and even run commands on them.

 **NOTE:** Unlike most commands the directory comes **BEFORE** the flags.